bintidev/bintidev/README.md

 <br>

 ## 💭 Always willing to...
-  1. Test my logic reasoning with new programming excercises and challenges 🤔
+  + Test my logic reasoning with new programming excercises and challenges 🤔
-  2. Refine and perfect the functionality, organization and visuality of my projects 💯
+  +  Refine and perfect the functionality, organization and visuality of my projects 💯
+  +  Work on amazing and creative projects, and trying out new technologies 🎇
-  3. Welcome feedback and suggestions to improve my working system ✔
+  + Welcome feedback and suggestions to improve my working system ✔
-  4. Connect with other members accross the community and collab on open source code 👩🏾‍🤝‍👩
+  + Connect with other members accross the community and collab on open source code 👩🏾‍🤝‍👩

 <br>